top of page

 What Stadium Performance Actually Looks For

-At Stadium Performance, our sports performance training model begins with understanding the athlete in front of us, not plugging them into generic programming because their age matches a template.
+At Stadium Performance, our sports performance training model begins with understanding the athlete in front of us.
+We do not plug them into generic programming simply because their age matches a template.

-Our athlete assessments examine how the athlete moves under realistic demands, because static observations rarely tell the full story.
-We look closely at asymmetry between sides, force production capacity, movement sequencing, stability under fatigue, acceleration posture, deceleration mechanics, rotational control, trunk stability, joint mobility, and how effectively the athlete absorbs force.
+Our athlete assessments examine how the athlete moves under realistic demands.
+Static observations rarely tell the full story.
+We closely analyze asymmetry between sides, force production capacity, movement sequencing, stability under fatigue, acceleration posture, deceleration mechanics, rotational control, trunk stability, joint mobility, and how effectively the athlete absorbs force.

-One of the strongest predictors of future injury is previous injury.
-That should immediately change how athletes, parents, and coaches think about return to play and athletic rehab.
+One of the strongest predictors of future injury is a previous injury.
+This should change how athletes, parents, and coaches think about return to play and athletic rehab.

 Medical clearance means the athlete may be safe enough to resume participation.
-It does not automatically mean they have restored movement efficiency, symmetrical force production, confidence under dynamic movement, or true competitive readiness.
-Those are performance questions, not simply medical questions.
+However, it does not automatically mean they have restored movement efficiency, symmetrical force production, confidence under dynamic movement, or true competitive readiness.
+Those are performance questions, not just medical ones.

 Technically, they are back.